1inch/community/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.
 This repo contains submodules that you need to pull `git submodule update --recursive`

 ### Installation

 ```
-$ yarn
+$ pnpm install
 ```

 ### Local Development

 ```
-$ yarn start
+$ pnpm start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.